tektoncd/cli/docs/cmd/tkn_pipeline_start.md

   -s, --serviceaccount string         pass the serviceaccount name
-      --showlog                       show logs right after starting the Pipeline --skip-optional-workspace       skips the prompt for optional workspaces --task-run-spec string          local or remote file containing a TaskRunSpec definition --task-serviceaccount strings   pass the service account corresponding to the task --tasks-timeout string          timeout for Pipeline TaskRuns
+      --showlog                       show logs right after starting the Pipeline --skip-optional-workspace       skips the prompt for optional workspaces --task-serviceaccount strings   pass the service account corresponding to the task --taskrun-spec string           local or remote file containing a TaskRunSpec definition --tasks-timeout string          timeout for Pipeline TaskRuns
       --use-param-defaults            use default parameter values without prompting for input --use-pipelinerun string        use this pipelinerun values to re-run the pipeline.